Compassion Resilience for

 Why Build Resilience?

-This toolkit helps us recognize compassion fatigue and its consequences, hone our family values and goals, develop a strong set of skills to manage expectations, set boundaries within our family, and practice real-time and ongoing self-care.
-When participating as part of a group, this content encourages risk-taking and exploration of new ideas that contribute to our family’s ability to thrive.
+This toolkit helps us recognize compassion fatigue and its consequences, hone our family values and goals, develop robust skills to manage expectations, set boundaries within our family, and practice real-time and ongoing self-care.
+If you want to know more, please book training through Community Children's Center today.